LeoTeam/docs/01-introduction/04-installation.md

 # Installation

-To install the framework and its executables, simply execute
+To install the framework and its executables:

 ```bash
 $ gem install lotusrb
 ```

-If you already have a project that has Lotus as a dependency listed in its `Gemfile`, simply executing
+Or, if you already have a project that has Lotus listed as a dependency in its `Gemfile`, you can use bundler:

 ```bash
 $ bundle
 ```

-within the project root should install the executables as well.